-Participants in the current study have moderate to severe LCL at maximum smile, as specified in Section 5.1.
+Adult participants in the current study have moderate to severe GL at maximum frown and moderate to severe LCL at maximum smile as specified in Section 5.1.

 Prospective approval of protocol deviations to recruitment and enrollment criteria, also known as protocol waivers or exemptions, is not permitted.